Clutter fulfills particular functions in our lives. It helps us cope with issues we are not ready to face.

 - Right before a big, landmark life event (like a wedding).

 - Before you have resolved the major issues in the Feng Shui of your home or office. (steps 1, 2, and 3)

 - During times of extreme emotional turmoil.

 Instead, choose to deal with your clutter by taking baby steps.
-One of the areas of my website that gets the most positive feedback is the Decluttering Prescriptions page.
-Do not be fooled my the smallness of the tasks, however insignificant they might seem to you.
-These tasks were designed with a very profound Feng Shui principle in mind: the principle of “very little.”
+In the Nine Steps to Feng Shui® System we use the principle of “very little.”
 Small changes can produce deep internal spiritual transformations, without triggering healing crises.
-Check them out here.